clap-rs/clap/examples/derive_ref/interop_tests.md

 ? failed
 error: Found argument '--unknown' which wasn't expected, or isn't valid in this context

-  If you tried to supply '--unknown' as a value rather than a flag, use '-- --unknown'
+  note: to pass '--unknown' as a value, use '-- --unknown'

 Usage: interop_hand_subcommand[EXE] add [NAME]...